$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-This shows that the last step can perform a legal move and hence the algorithm is well-defined and gives a standard $n$-multitableaux.
-Moreover, the possible addable nodes will now be determined by $\vec{S}$.
-That the algorithm gives different results for different $\mathfrak{sl}_n$-webs $u,v$ or different flows $f,f^{\prime}$ on one $\mathfrak{sl}_n$-web $u$ follows in the same vein, i.e. it is clear by construction that the first step will give a different result for different inputs.
-By induction, we then only have to ensure that the first place where either $u$ and $v$ are different or where $f$ and $f^{\prime}$ are different gives a different result.
-The first follows directly, since already the boundary vectors $\vec{k}_u$ and $\vec{k}_v$ will be different for $u$ and $v$ and hence the whole shape will be different.
+That the algorithm gives different results for different $\mathfrak{gl}_n$-webs $u,v$ or different flows $f,f^{\prime}$ on one $\mathfrak{gl}_n$-web $u$ follows in the same vein, i.e. it is clear by construction that the first step will give a different result for different inputs.
+By induction, we then only have to ensure that the first place where either $u$ and $v$ are different or where $f$ and $f^{\prime}$ are different give different results.
+The first follows directly, since already the boundary vectors $\vec{k}_u$ and $\vec{k}_v$ will be different for $u$ and $v$ and hence, the whole shape will be different.
 The second follows because different flows with the same boundary datum have to be different on the middle edge of the last ladder.
-But in this case the rules tell us to place the new nodes in different parts of the $n$-multitableaux. \end{proof} The whole procedure also works the other way around, that is, given a fixed $n$-multitableaux $\vec{T}\in\mathrm{Std}(\vec{\lambda})$, one can generate a $\mathfrak{sl}_n$-web $u_f\in W_n(\vec{k},\vec{S})$ together with a flow on it as we describe now.
-We call this algorithm, by a slight abuse of notation, an \textit{extended $\mathfrak{sl}_n$-growth algorithm}. \begin{defn} (\textbf{Extended $\mathfrak{sl}_n$-growth algorithm}) The \textit{extended $\mathfrak{sl}_n$-growth algorithm} is
+But in this case the rules tell us to place the new nodes in different parts of the $n$-multitableaux. \end{proof}